newatoms/guides/use-social-media/readme.md

 * In general, people only briefly look at what they see on social media.
 Therefore, the first sentences or image they see should capture the reader in a way that is in line with what message you're conveying.

 * People hardly click on links (1%-10%), even if they have instant relevance.
 Therefore, you should limit use of [bitly](https://bitly.com/) and [tinyurl](http://tinyurl.com/) for urls of which the names are not relevant or obvious.
-These are tools to shorten your links, especially useful for twitter of course.
+These are tools to shorten your links.
 Although your audience doesn't recognise your link, it can be handy for tracking.

 To make sure that people can find your content again, **it is important to keep the following things in mind**: